Agarwalsahil/weather-api/README.md

 # 🌦️ Weather API (GraphQL + Go + Redis)

 A GraphQL-based weather API built with Go that fetches real-time and historical weather data from [Visual Crossing](https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/).
 The API supports querying by city and optional date, caches responses using Redis, and applies rate limiting using API keys to prevent abuse.
+This is my project following https://roadmap.sh/projects/weather-api-wrapper-service.

 ---